Laravel 10 Ajax jQuery File Upload Progress Bar Example Tutorial

 composer create-project --prefer-dist laravel/laravel Blog

-Step 2 – Connecting Database to Laravel App
+Step 2 – Setup Database with Laravel Project

-In this step, visit to your downloaded laravel file upload progress bar using ajax app root directory and open .env file.
+So, visit your laravel project root directory and open .env file.
 Then add your database details in .env file, as follow:

 DB_CONNECTION=mysql